14 Pontoon Accessories You Need On Board for Every Excursion

 13. Dry Clothing and Dry Sacks

 Even when you go cruising for only a day, you need these.
 Even at minimal speeds with no chance of splash, there's still a chance for rain.
-Protect your food, paper towels, beach towels, electronics (the list goes on) and keep them bone dry in a dry sack or dry box.
+Protect your food, paper towels, beach towels and electronics (the list goes on) and keep them bone dry in a dry sack or dry box.

 When it comes to camping, dry bags and dry boxes help keep clothes, sleeping bags and pillows from getting too damp.
 Even the most skilled campers can't protect their fabrics from absorbing air condensation and moisture.
 The best you can do is make sure you bring along a watertight container made for all-weather protection.